codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 As an advanced technique, Codefresh allows you to define a custom step using templating instead of fixed YAML.
 We support templates inside the `spec:` block of a plugin definition by taking advantage of the [Gomplate](https://github.com/hairyhenderson/gomplate) library that offers additional templating functions on top of vanilla [Go templates](https://golang.org/pkg/text/template/).

+> Note: Gomplate Data functions will not work since Codefresh does not pass the Data object to gomplate functions.

 As a simple example lets say we want to create a single step that checks out any number of git repositories.
 Of course you could just copy-paste the git clone step multiple times in a single pipeline.
 To make things easier we will create a single step that takes an array of git repositories and checks them out on its own:

 {% highlight yaml %}